iamdcj/es-whatever/src/Bindings/let/README.md

 // iteration: 9
 ```

-The `IIFE` takes the tracker binding as a parameter, and immediately runs, thus capturing the current iteration number, allowing the timeout to print the expected value.
+The `IIFE` takes the tracker binding as a parameter, thus capturing the current iteration number for each iteration, allowing the timeout to print the expected value.

-2. Use `let` instead of `var`;
+**2. Use `let` instead of `var`**

 ```
 for(let i = 0; i < 10; i++) {